Skilled Criminal Defense Attorneys for Domestic Violence Charges in Dayton, OH

 What Qualifies as Domestic Violence in Ohio?

 Domestic disagreements are part and parcel of all marriages.
 When violence occurs, the state may step in with criminal charges.
-But what actions qualify as domestic violence and are arrestable?
+But what actions can form the basis for domestic violence in Dayton, Ohio, cases and are arrestable?

 The following may be used to form the basis of a domestic violence charge in Ohio: